yshaikh06/Build-Anything/README.md

 ## Manager Email

 **Subject:** New Lease Rate Protocol
 **From:** Chief Leasing Officer
-**To:** Leasing Agent - Charlottesville, VA ZIP: 22903 **Date:** August 24 2025
+**To:** Leasing Agent – Charlottesville, VA (ZIP 22903)
+**Date:** August 24, 2025

 Good Afternoon,

-We thank you for all your hard work as head of our leasing department in Charlottesville, Virginia!
-Before the rush for housing begins, we need a much more effective way of comparing rates with other rental properties in the area to allow all of our rental units to be filled to maximize profits.
-Given the University of Virginia (UVA) community, this market is already competetive, so we need to figure these rates out quickly!
-In order to effectively determine our own rates, we need you to build an n8n Agent Workflow that takes an input in the form of "X bedrooms, X bathrooms, XXXX dollars" which correlates to desired bedorom count, desired bathroom count, and maxmimum rent the user is willing to pay.
-The goal of the workflow should be to send an email (preferably Gmail) to the user with a list of rentals meeting the criteria listed above with their distance to the University of Virginia's School of Data Science (Our reference point).
-Below is a quick breakdown of what is *required* within the nodes of the workflow.
+Thank you for all your hard work as the head of our leasing department in Charlottesville, Virginia.
+Before the rush for housing begins, we need a more effective method for comparing rates with other rental properties in the area.
+This will allow prospective tenants to have a smoother experience when searching for their future homes.

+Given the University of Virginia (UVA) community, the local housing market is already competitive, so we need this workflow completed quickly.

+To accomplish this, you are responsible for building an **n8n Agent Workflow** that accepts input in the form of:

+> **“X bedrooms, X bathrooms, XXXX dollars”**
+> *(representing bedroom count, bathroom count, and maximum rent)*

+The goal of the workflow is to send an email (preferably via Gmail) to the user containing a list of rentals that meet the criteria above, along with each property’s **distance to the University of Virginia’s School of Data Science** (our reference point).

+### Required Workflow Components
-*Webhook to accept input parameters listed
+- **Webhook** to accept the input parameters
-*A quick gemini search for the input parameters and relevant information *Email send with information in table format.
+- **Gemini search** to gather listings and relevant information
+- **Email send** with results in **table format**
-  *If parameters are missing/not recognizable, send an email saying so
+  - If parameters are missing or unrecognizable, send an email informing the user

-Goodluck!
-I hope to see your model up and running soon, we need to get these listings up ASAP!
+Good luck!
+We hope to see your model up and running soon as we need these listings live as soon as possible.

 Thank you,

-YS
+**YS**